-The right lateral view showed mineralization of vascular wall from the aortic root to the abdominal aorta (Figure 1a).
+On the right lateral view, there was mineralization of vascular wall from the aortic root to the abdominal aorta (Figure 1a).
 In the ventrodorsal (VD) and dorsoventral views, the left ventricular wall was attached to the thoracic wall, and cardiac enlargement was observed (Fig. 1b).
-In the VD view, the left kidney was 1.7 times and the right kidney was 2.5 times of the length of the second lumbar vertebral body (Fig. 1b).
+In the VD view, the lengths of the left and right kidneys were 1.7 and 2.5 times of the length of the second lumbar vertebral body, respectively (Fig. 1b).

-Computed Tomography (CT) imaging findings
+Computed tomography (CT) imaging findings

-Mineralization was seen from the aortic root to the abdominal aorta.
-The heart appeared enlarged (Figure 2a).
+Mineralization was seen from the aortic root to the abdominal aorta (Figure 2a).
 Multi-phased, non-selective, intravenous contrast studies were performed.
 The interventricular septum and the papillary muscle appeared thickened (Figure 2c).